 The stability of proteins in plasma varies significantly.
 Immunoglobulins are amongst the most stable whereas growth factors have much less durability

-- Slow release depot formulation
+- Sustained release depot formulation

 - Efficacious for weeks